bob-606/5.easa.fi/README.md

 ## 166. How is the spin influenced when power is added during a left spin with a clockwise spinning engine?
-How is the spin influenced when power is added during a left spin with a clockwise spinning engine?
 - ***It is enforced***
 - It is not influenced at all
 - It is strongly decreased